johanberntsson/PunyInform/README.md

 PunyInform is not ready to be used for writing an actual game yet.
 If you are interested in our progress, please star or follow the project here on Github.

+You can see the manual on our [wiki](https://github.com/johanberntsson/PunyInform/wiki/Manual).

 You can see what tasks we're currently working on, tasks we've done and tasks coming up on our Trello board: https://trello.com/b/mfGVsB4H/punyinform